meob/db2html/README.md

 * ClickHouse

-The scripts are periodically upgraded in order to use the newest functionality from RDBMS while maintaining backward compatibility (eg. Oracle 19c, PostgreSQL 11, MySQL 5.7/8.0, ...)
+The scripts are periodically upgraded in order to use the newest functionality from RDBMS while maintaining backward compatibility (eg. Oracle 19c, PostgreSQL 15, MySQL 8.0, MariaDB 10.x, ...)

 Each database has its own .zip file but the structure is the same: there are simple and easy to customize SQL scripts that discover